 A Startup Delayer allows a user to delay the loading of an application or a set of auto-start applications when one login’s to the desktop.
-In this post, I will list the best tools which could be used for delaying startup applications.
+This post will list the best tools you can use to delay startup applications in Windows.

-Instead of “disabling” startup programs and opening them each one by one once Windows boots up, another option is to delay those items and put them on a timer with which they will start after a period of time.
-This way, Windows will load, and the apps won’t be denied startup permissions as well.
+Instead of disabling Startup Programs and opening them each one by one once Windows boots up, another option is to delay those items and put them on a timer with which they will start after some time.
+This way, Windows will load, and the apps won’t be denied startup permissions.

 - AutoRun Organizer